 - Recognize your own mindset, messaging, and actions

 It aligns with the teachings of Angela Duckworth, mentioned earlier, and Carol Dweck, a Stanford Professor of Psychology.
 Dr. Dweck says that kids are more likely to succeed when they have a core purpose.
-We are trying to help all kids have the opportunity to find their calling online in a safe, productive environment where parents don’t have to worry or supervise.
+We are trying to help all kids have the opportunity to find their calling online in a safe, productive environment where teachers don’t have to worry or supervise.

 3. Communicate regularly and show your unwavering support